3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## arccos

-**Description:** Performs the arccos function on the input "A" and writes the result to the output "result".
+**Description:** Performs an arctan function with a scalar or vector as input and a scalar or vector as output.
+The input must have the identifier "A", and the output must have the indentifier "result".

 **Inputs:**